btcven/locha/documentation/en/examples/get_started.md

 ## The Locha Mesh _radio-firmware_

-The **Locha Mesh** radio firmware is the main software of any hardware compatible with our network.
+The **Locha Mesh** radio firmware is the main software for any hardware compatible with the network.

 With the aim to convert the _CC1312R_ radio system into a network interface, we need to connect an empty LaunchPad or Turpial device through the USB port with our computer.